What is vulnerability management?

 1. Discovery

 The discovery workflow centers around vulnerability assessment, a process for checking all an organization’s IT assets for known and potential vulnerabilities.
-Typically security teams automate this process using vulnerability scanner software.
-Some vulnerability scanners perform periodic, comprehensive network scans on a regular schedule, while others use agents installed on laptops, routers, and other endpoints to collect data on each device.
-Security teams may also use episodic vulnerability assessments, such as penetration testing, to locate vulnerabilities that may elude a scanner.
+Typically security teams automate this process by using vulnerability scanner software.
+Some vulnerability scanners perform periodic, comprehensive network scans on a regular schedule, while others use agents installed on laptops, routers and other endpoints to collect data on each device.
+Security teams can also use episodic vulnerability assessments, such as penetration testing, to locate vulnerabilities that elude a scanner.

 2. Categorization and Prioritization

-Once vulnerabilities have been identified, they’re categorized by type (e.g., device misconfigurations, encryption issues, sensitive data exposures) and prioritized by level of criticality, which is an estimation of each vulnerability’s severity, exploitability, and likelihood of leading to an attack.
+Once vulnerabilities are identified, they’re categorized by type (for example, device misconfigurations, encryption issues, sensitive data exposures) and prioritized by level of criticality.
+This process provides an estimation of each vulnerability’s severity, exploitability and the likelihood of an attack.

-To determine criticality, vulnerability management solutions typically draw on threat intelligence sources such as the Common Vulnerability Scoring System (CVSS), an open cybersecurity industry standard that scores the criticality of known vulnerabilities on a scale of 0 to 10; MITRE’s list of Common Vulnerabilities and Exposures (CVEs); and NIST’s National Vulnerability Database (NVD).
+Vulnerability management solutions typically draw on threat intelligence sources such as the Common Vulnerability Scoring System (CVSS), an open cybersecurity industry standard, to score the criticality of known vulnerabilities on a scale of 0 to 10.
+Two other popular intelligence sources are MITRE’s list of Common Vulnerabilities and Exposures (CVEs) and NIST’s National Vulnerability Database (NVD).

 3. Resolution

-Once vulnerabilities have been prioritized, security teams can resolve them in one of three ways:
+Once vulnerabilities are prioritized, security teams can resolve them in one of three ways:

 • Remediation—fully addressing a vulnerability so it can no longer be exploited, such as by installing a patch that fixes a software bug or retiring a vulnerable asset.
-Many vulnerability management platforms provide remediation tools such patch management, for automatic patch downloads and testing, and configuration management, for addressing network and device misconfigurations from a centralized dashboard or portal.
+Many vulnerability management platforms provide remediation tools such as patch management for automatic patch downloads and testing, and configuration management for addressing network and device misconfigurations from a centralized dashboard or portal.

-• Mitigation—making a vulnerability more difficult to exploit, and/or lessening the impact of exploitation without removing the vulnerability entirely.
-Leaving a vulnerable device online but segmenting it from the rest of the network would be an example of mitigation.
+• Mitigation—making a vulnerability more difficult to exploit and lessening the impact of exploitation without removing the vulnerability entirely.
+Leaving a vulnerable device online but segmenting it from the rest of the network is an example of mitigation.
 Mitigation is often performed when a patch or other means of remediation is not yet available.

 • Acceptance—choosing to leave a vulnerability unaddressed.
 Vulnerabilities with low criticality scores, which are unlikely to be exploited or unlikely to cause significant damage, are often accepted.